mathieu/decisions-on-ml/README.md

 The technical proposal fits with a concept of operations based on 3 main roles and 4 steps:
  - Step 1: A Data scientist elaborates an ML model in a data science tool.
- - Step 2: A Data scientist exports an ML model serialized in pickle of joblib.
+ - Step 2: A Data scientist exports an ML model serialized in pickle or joblib.
  - Step 3: A developer takes the serialized ML model and hosts it as a microservice
  - Step 4: A Business user creates a decision service in IBM Digital Business Automation that invokes the hosted ML model